4kwang17/olet1303/README.md

 # add-ons & personal challenge
-most source of knowledge on building this web applcation is from info1110 & cs50w I have to study django, python, html, css, javascript and how to make most out of them
+most source of knowledge on building this web applcation is from info1110 & cs50w I have to study bootstrap, django, python, html, css, javascript and how to make most out of them

 this block and calendar has to be interactive with each other so i have to study more on date module of the language I will be using